-According to the IIT, the PFC is not necessary for consciousness.
-Consequently, decoding conscious content should be most effective from the posterior cortex, and adding PFC activity as additional information should not improve decoding accuracy.
-This prediction was considered non-critical for testing the IIT as the theory focuses on the intrinsic, causal perspective of information within a neural substrate rather than the amount of information decodable from the perspective of an extrinsic observer5.
-By contrast, the GNWT posits that conscious content can be decoded from PFC activity.
-Both theories predict that conscious content should be evident in theory-relevant areas independently of other cognitive processes (for example, report and task); thus, conscious content should be present irrespective of task manipulations^{33,34}.
+According to IIT.
+PFC is not necessary for consciousness.
+Consequently. decoding conscious content should be most effective from the posterior cortex, and adding PFC activity as additional information should not improve decoding accuracy.
+This prediction was considered non-critical for testing IIT, as the theory focuses on the intrinsic, causal perspective of information within a neural substrate rather than the amount of information decodable from the perspective of an extrinsic observer5.
+By contrast, GNWT posits that conscious content can be decoded from PFC activity.
+Both theories predict that conscious content should be evident in theory-relevant areas independently of other cognitive processes (for example, report and task); thus, conscious content should be present irrespective of task manipulations^{34,35}.
 This prediction was tested by evaluating the decoding accuracy of stimulus category (faces-objects (pictorial) and letters-false fonts (symbolic)) and orientation (left, right and front facing) in all theory-relevant areas.
-All stimulus categories alternated between being task relevant and task irrelevant across blocks (Fig. 1d).
-Stimulus orientation, being orthogonal to the task, remained task irrelevant in all blocks.
+All stimulus categories alternated between being task-relevant and task-irrelevant across blocks (Fig. 1d).
+Stimulus orientation, being orthogonal to the task, remained task-irrelevant in all blocks.

-On the basis of our preregistered predictions and pre-approved interpretations (Extended Data Table 1; https://osf.io/92tbg/), the theories would pass the test if decoding is possible for both category (in at least one category pairing) and orientation (in at least one category), but would fail otherwise.
-Testing both category and orientation decoding constitutes a stringent test, as it requires two conditions to be satisfied, increasing the likelihood of failures35, while capturing the critical multidimensionality of conscious content, that is, phenomenological richness (Fig. 1b).
+On the basis of our preregistered predictions and pre-approved interpretations27 (Extended Data Table 1), the theories would pass the test if decoding is possible for both category (in at least one category pairing) and orientation (in at least one category), but would fail otherwise.
+Testing both category and orientation decoding constitutes a stringent test, as it requires two conditions to be satisfied, increasing the likelihood of failures36, while capturing the critical multidimensionality of conscious content, that is, phenomenological richness (Fig. 1b).